ISA-Principles/isa-principles.org/README.md

 After that you can look at you changes at: `http://0.0.0.0:4000/`

+_Note_: You may need to delete `Gemfile.lock` first, the Docker process will recreate a version it can work with.

 #### 4. Commit your changes
 _Bonus_: Choose a [good commit message](https://chris.beams.io/posts/git-commit/)